Revolutionary Hip and Knee Treatment

 Treatment of Hip and Knee disorders

 The Nordic Health physical therapist measures the hip and knee using our proprietary medical equipment with strength, mobility, and strength-balance testing functionality.
-The results are compared against the normative values of a healthy hip and knee considering the age, sex, and size of the patient.
+The results are compared against the normative values of a healthy hip and knee considering the height, weight, age, and sex of the patient.
 Based on this information we will develop an individualized treatment plan to exercise.
 We have consistently been able to deliver great clinical outcomes with significantly increased mobility, endurance, and strength levels to help improve your daily life.

 Who is a candidate for Nordic Health?